-Vegan Creamy Tomato Soup made easy in the Instant Pot.
-This tomato soup is creamy but it is dairy-free because it uses a delicious garlic cashew cream – not dairy.
+Vegan Tomato Soup made easy in the Instant Pot.
+This vegan tomato basil soup is creamy but it is made without dairy because it uses a delicious dairy-free garlic cashew cream.
 There is no added sugar in this tomato soup because it gets natural sweetness from the carrots.
 No added oil either!
 Just pure whole-food plant-based ingredients.

-This tomato soup is comfort food at it’s finest!
-Once I started eating vegan I was thrilled to find out that my favorite canned soup didn’t contain any animal products.
+This vegan tomato soup is comfort food at its finest!
+Once I started eating vegan, I was thrilled to find out that my favorite canned soup didn’t contain any animal products.
 There is honestly nothing like the familiar tastes we remember, is there?

-When I was young, my favorite most comforting meal at the end of a long day of negotiating the monkey bars, math assignments, and all the girl drama that comes with being a child, was tomato soup.
+When I was young, my favorite most comforting meal at the end of a long day of negotiating the monkey bars, math assignments, and all the girl drama that comes with being a child, was delicious tomato soup.
 With grilled cheese.
 And grape juice.
 Made by my mother and served on a tray…

-So one day – when I was having a particularly rough adulting day, I was craving tomato soup…and a little love.
-So I bought some canned tomato soup and made it, along with my herbed grilled cheese.
-I was looking for the kind of comfort I remembered as a kid.
+So one day many years later, when I was having a particularly rough adulting day, I was craving tomato soup…and a little love.
+So I bought some canned tomato soup and made it, along with my herbed grilled cheese I was looking for the kind of comfort I remembered as a kid.
 And it was just like I remembered!
 But then I looked at the label…

 (There is a handy printable recipe card at the end of this post that contains the exact ingredients with measurements and directions.)